LWV-Needham Joins the Needham July 4th Celebrations

 The marchers and the float made a beautiful statement of how many people in Needham care about the environment and are working on sustainability in their different ways.

-The foot-powered float won the Grand Marshal’s Award for Creativity of Design!
+The foot-powered float won the Grand Marshall’s Award for Creativity of Design!

 Thanks to Green Needham and the LWVMA Citizen Education Fund for supporting this activity.